 Warsaw Philharmonic Orchestra

-The first concert of Warsaw Philharmonic Orchestra took place on November 5, 1901 in the newly built Philharmonic Hall.
-This inaugural concert was conducted by Emil Młynarski, co-founder, first music director and principal conductor of the Philharmonic.
-The soloist was the world-famous pianist, composer and future statesman Ignacy Jan Paderewski.
-The program of this historic concert included Paderewski’s Piano Concerto in A minor and works by other Polish composers: Chopin, Moniuszko, Noskowski, Stojowski and Żeleński.
+The Warsaw Philharmonic Orchestra gave its first concert on 5th November 1901 in the newly erected Philharmonic Hall.
+This inaugural concert was conducted by Emil Mlynarski, the Philharmonic’s first Music Director and Principal Conductor and featured the world-famous pianist, composer and future statesman Ignacy Jan Paderewski.
+The all-Polish programme of this historic concert included Paderewski’s Piano Concerto in A minor as well as works by Chopin, Moniuszko, Noskowski, Stojowski and Zelenski.

-and in the inter-war period, Warsaw Philharmonic was the main centre of musical activity in Poland and also one of the major musical institutions in Europe.
-Almost all the outstanding conductors and soloists of the day performed in Warsaw with the city’s Philharmonic Orchestra, including Claudio Arrau, Edvard Grieg, Arthur Honegger, Vladimir Horowitz, Bronisław Huberman, Wilhelm Kempff, Otto Klemperer, Sergey Prokofiev, Sergey Rachmaninov, Maurice Ravel, Artur Rodziński, Artur Rubinstein, Pablo Sarasate, Richard Strauss, Igor Stravinsky.
+Warsaw Philharmonic’s rapid rise of performance level soon attracted distinguished artists from all over the world.
+As early as pre-World War I and during the inter-war years it established itself as the main centre of musical life in Poland and one of the major musical institutions in Europe.
+Performances were given here by nearly all the famous conductors and soloists of the day including Claudio Arrau, Edvard Grieg, Arthur Honegger, Vladimir Horowitz, Bronislaw Huberman, Otto Klemperer, Sergei Prokofiev, Sergei Rachmaninoff, Maurice Ravel, Artur Rodzinski, Arthur Rubinstein, Pablo Sarasate and Richard Strauss.

-In 1958 Witold Rowicki was again appointed artistic director and principal conductor of the Philharmonic, a post he held until 1977.
-Stanisław Wisłocki and Andrzej Markowski also worked with the Orchestra at that time as permanent guest conductors.
-It was under Rowicki’s direction that foreign tours and appearances in prestigious halls worldwide became a staple of the orchestra’s activity.
+In 1958 Witold Rowicki was once again appointed Artistic Director and Principal Conductor of the Philharmonic, a post he held until 1977.
+The Orchestra’s principal guest conductors at the time were Stanislaw Wislocki and Andrzej Markowski.
+During Rowicki’s directorship foreign concert tours and performances in prestigious concert halls throughout the world became a permanent feature of the orchestra’s artistic schedule.